WetDogWeather/TerrierMobile/README.md

 For the specific of the [Mapbox example](ios/Mapbox-Integration/mapbox.md), look in the Mapbox-Integration folder in the iOS directory.

+For the [MapLibre example](ios/MapLibre-Integration/maplibre.md), look in the MapLibre-Integration folder in the iOS directory.

 To add the Terrier framework to any app (including one that uses Mapbox), keep reading.

 ## Adding the Terrier Framework to your App